cafekora/cafekora.github.io/pages/resources/teachers.md

 <https://www.korasonworkshops.co.uk/>

 * **Kane Mathis** (New York, USA)
-Kane is a performer on both Kora and the arabic Oud.
+Kane is a performer on both Kora and the Arabic Oud.
 He learned kora from a number of Gambian players, including Malamini Jobarteh and Moriba Kouyate.

 <http://www.kanemathis.com/>